draganako/SpringSecurityJWTDemo/README.md

 # SpringSecurityJWTDemo
 Demo RESTful API for demonstrating Spring Security with JWT tokens

-The application demonstrates registering, logging in and out, using JWT access and refresh tokens.
-It exposes both unauthorized routes that don't require an access token - /register, /login and authorized routes - /home, /token/refresh, /user (for delete operation), and /logout.
+The application demonstrates registering, logging in and out, accessing data and deleting the user profile using JWT access and refresh tokens.
+It exposes both unauthorized routes that don't require an access token - /register, /login and authorized routes - /, /token/refresh, /user (for delete operation), and /logout.

 The user can register (with a unique username) and then log in via /register and /login routes, respectively.
 On login, the user is granted an access and a refresh token.
 This token must be sent in the Authorization header as
 Bearer <value_of_token> to access the authorized routes.